tobiasdigital/blueprints-learn.en/help/blueprints/multi-channel-message-orchestration/batch-messaging.md

 1. Create any customer-specific namespaces.
 1. Add identities to schemas.
 1. Enable schemas and datasets for profile.
-1. Set up merge rules for differing views of Real-time Customer Profile (optional).
+1. Set up merge rules for differing views of [!UICONTROL Real-time Customer Profile] (optional).
 1. Create segments for campaign usage.

 #### Sources / Destinations